rosspi/gridstrap.js/README.md

 As the aim of the extension was to easily enable draggable bootstrap grids, making them resizable doesn't really fit the Bootstrap grid design.
 However they will behave as expected upon resizing them.
 To make the cells resizable to always fit within Bootstrap's grid system, check out the example at https://rosspi.github.io/gridstrap.js/ .

 ### Non-contiguous
-Non-contiguous mode allows the ability to move cells to anywhere within the grid area, rather than just in place of existing cells.
+Non-contiguous mode grants the ability to move cells to anywhere within the grid area, rather than just in place of existing cells.
 It can create the illusion of there being no backing static/relative grid like there is with Bootstrap's grid system.
-The way the plugin pulls this off is by appended new cells on the fly as needed upon dragging or performing cell operations beyond the existing cell count, and applying the `nonContiguousPlaceholderCellClass` class to them to set their opacity to 0 by default.
+The way this is pulled off is by appended new cells on the fly as needed upon dragging or performing cell operations beyond the existing cell count, and applying the `nonContiguousPlaceholderCellClass` class to them to set their opacity to 0 by default.
 Once created, the placeholder cells can serve as hidden cells for other regular hidden cells to move around.
 This implementation will not work well with cells that are of a different size.
 But of course, this extension will work with any kind of html layout.

 ## History